rlepsch/AI_initiative/README.md

-# AI_initiative
+# INTELEGIS Project
-This is my personal folder for projects related to AI, Deep Learning and Machine Learning
+This is my personal folder on testing for project INTELEGIS